 Loomly is the most common recommendation for small teams that route every post through a reviewer before it goes live.
 It combines scheduling with built-in approval steps and AI-generated post ideas and optimization tips, though the more advanced workflow controls sit on higher tiers, as noted in Sprout Social's roundup.

 Loomly starts at around $42/month and has no permanent free plan, which is the catch for budget-conscious teams.
-If approvals are the priority but the budget is not there yet, the practical move is to start on a free workspace, agree on a lightweight review step inside a shared content calendar, and add a dedicated approval tool only when volume justifies it.
-Velocity's color-coded Content Calendar gives a small team that shared day, week, and month view at no cost.
+If approvals are the priority but the budget is not there yet, the practical move is to agree on a lightweight review step inside a shared content calendar, and add a dedicated approval tool only when volume justifies it.
+Velocity's color-coded Content Calendar gives a small team that shared day, week, and month view inside Pro.

 Is Hootsuite or Sprout Social worth it for a small team?